 Do you and your family often walk around your home either barefoot or in socked feet?
 If so, you will most likely want a softer rug made from either wool or cotton.
 You wouldn’t want rugs made from jute or sisal which, although beautiful, can be a bit rougher and not as warm underfoot.

 What’s Your Budget?

 Doing any kind of renovation or redecorating project costs a lot.
-One thing to remember is, often, if you spend more money up-front on high-quality rugs it can save you money in the long run.
-The only exception to this would be if you know you tend to be the type of person that likes to change area rugs, window treatments and pillow every few years.
+One thing to remember is, often if you spend more money up-front on high-quality rugs it can save you money in the long run.
+The only exception to this would be if you know you tend to be the type of person that likes to change area rugs, window treatments, and pillows every few years.
 If that’s the case then we recommend you go with some medium-quality rugs from a discount or home improvement store.

 Area rugs really can make or break the look and feel of a room.
 Hopefully, by following these guidelines you will choose rugs that are perfect for your home and your lifestyle.